 I have a suspicion we all know what we mean by Flourishing, but at the same time it is probably realised in very different ways for each individual, or distinct group of people.
 Part of the search for Flourishing is knowing your self sufficiently to identify what it means for you and those groups to which you belong.

-Being a community of people flourishing together will bring us a fullness of life, and inevitably begin to transform those around us too.
+Those who seek to transform themselves, or the world, know that a supportive community in which to do so makes all the difference in the world.
+Being a networked community of people flourishing together will bring us a fullness of life, and inevitably begin to transform those around us too.
 We treasure everyone’s unique combination of skills, experience and gut feelings.
 We will be accountable to one another, and support and encourage each other as we explore our God-given potential.
 Every individual is vital for that to be the case.

 how will we do this?